-Based on the portfolio, Lane will charge a very competitive contingency fee.
+Based on the portfolio, Lane will likely charge a competitive contingency fee.
 Please send us a list of your properties for a quote.
 Note that you don't pay Lane unless we reduce your property value and save you money if you’re being charged on a contingency basis.
 Flat fees may apply in some cases.

 Lane is well-versed in both commercial and residential parcels.
 All Lane team members handle both commercial and residential protests.
-Please note that we only accept residential accounts if they contain commercial properties, or if a commercial client also has a residential portfolio.
+Please note that we only accept residential accounts if they are in a portfolio of commercial accounts or a portfolio of other residential accounts.

-We will identify the best possible approach(es) to value by assessing the income approach, cost approach, sales comparison approach, uniform and equity approach, land equity approach and rent equity approach.
-Our sister firm MB Lane and Associates is a full-service commercial appraisal company that has been in business for over 20 years.
+We will identify the best possible approach(es) to value the subject property by assessing the income, cost, sales comparison, uniform and equity, land equity and rent equity.
+Our sister firm MBLane and Associates is a full-service commercial appraisal company that has been in business for over 20 years.

-As a representative for all of your properties, Lane will handle all correspondence, filing of forms, name changes, exemptions and all other necessary paperwork to save you time.
-Please note that there is an extra fee for exemption paperwork, i.e., homestead exemptions.
+If notified, Lane will handle all correspondence for filing forms such as name changes, exemptions and all other necessary paperwork to save you time.
+Please note that there may be an extra fee for filing exemptions.

 Provide Lane with the most up-to-date property information throughout the year.
-Examples include property photos, estimates of any necessary repairs, name changes on the property, damages to the property, completed appraisals, rent rolls or profit and loss statements.
+Examples include property photos, estimates of any necessary repairs, damages to the property, completed appraisals, rent rolls and profit and loss statements.
 We've made the exchange of documents easy through our client portal.
 Our team will need:

-MB Lane and Associates, our affiliated sister firm, has been preparing commercial appraisals for over 20 years for various counties all over the state of Texas.
+MBLane and Associates, our affiliated sister firm, has been preparing commercial appraisals for over 20 years for various counties all over the state of Texas.
 Michael Lane, the founder, holds the designation of MAI through the Appraisal Institute and is also a state-certified general appraiser.
-He has appraised real estate in Texas for over 30 years.
+He has appraised commercial real estate in Texas for over 30 years.

 Yes, the value of a residential or commercial property can increase by more than 10%.
 The only time the value cannot exceed a maximum increase of 10%, or 30% over a three-year period, is on a residential property with a homestead exemption.